OliverArthur/I-need-food/README.md

 ### How Can I start?

 There is two way to start working with the project, the first one using Docker, and why Docker?
-Well one of the reason I like to work with Docker is the freedom to run the app on any platform without having all the tools that I need to start working on my computer.
+Well, one of the reasons I like to work with Docker is the freedom to run the app on any platform without having all the tools that I need to start working on my computer.

 How can I start with docker?
-The only thing that you need to maker sure that you docker installed.
-[If not, just downloand docker clicking here](https://docs.docker.com/docker-for-mac/install/) after that just follow the next instruction.
+The only thing that you need to make sure that you docker installed.
+[If not just download docker clicking here](https://docs.docker.com/docker-for-mac/install/) after that just follow the next instruction.

 ##### Clone the repository